nahid/jsonq/README.md

 # php-jsonq

-**php-jsonq** is a simple, elegant Javascript package to Query over any type of JSON Data.
+**JsonQ** is a simple, elegant PHP package to Query over any type of JSON Data.
 It'll make your life easier by giving the flavour of an ORM-like query on your JSON.

-This package is inspired from the awesome [jsonq](https://github.com/nahid/jsonq) package.

 ## Installation